A vibrant composition of flowers, a bird, and butterflies with a distant manor under a moody sky.

 Detail from Forest Floor with a Classical Façade Beyond shows a painted lady butterfly. | courtesy of a private collection, Connecticut / courtesy of the Museum of Fine Arts, Boston

 But the exhibit is also a genuine new discovery, because Ruysch’s paintings, it turns out, are more than simply beautiful—they are scientifically significant.
-“They’re vital, overlooked archives of biodiversity and botanical history,” says professor of organismic and evolutionary biology Charles Davis, one of the exhibit’s co-curators and its scientific lead.
+“They’re vital, overlooked archives of biodiversity and botanical history,” says professor of organismic and evolutionary biology Charles Davis, who acted as an adviser on the exhibit’s scientific content.
 The daughter of a renowned botanist and anatomist, Ruysch grew up in Amsterdam during the Dutch colonial era, and her still lifes incorporated flowers and plants far more exotic than the tulips and roses that Europeans were used to seeing: Brazilian blue passionflowers, Mexican devil’s trumpets, South African carrion flowers, Asian glory lilies, Middle Eastern oleanders, cacti from the tropics.
 Her Still Life of Exotic Flowers on a Marble Ledge, painted around 1735, depicts a staggering 36 species from around the world, whose native origins line up with Dutch colonial outposts.
 In the exhibit, dried plant specimens from the Harvard University Herbaria, where Davis is a curator, are displayed alongside the paintings.
 (There are also display cases containing preserved insects and reptiles from Harvard’s Museum of Comparative Zoology—Ruysch’s still lifes often include exotic butterflies, beetles, and lizards, all meticulously rendered.)

 Painting of a large, detailed bouquet of assorted flowers with insects and lizard on a stone table.